mogulbaig/java/modifiers.md

 ## Static

 Static keyword means that a particular member belongs to the type itself rather than the instance of that type.
-That is there is only one instance of the static member shared across all instances of the class.
+That is there is only one instance of the member shared across all instances of the class.

+Static initializers are created before the class is created.

 ### Fields

-When a field is declared as static, exactly a single copy of that field is created and shared among all instance of that class.
 Static fields are stored in the heap.
+When a field is declared as static, a single copy of that field is created and shared among all instance of that class.
 Static fields can only be declared at a class level, and can be accessed without object creation.

 ```java
 public class Car {